EEE2008 : Project and Professional Issues

 To develop the students’ planning, design, construction and communication skills through teamwork in a design based project

-To provide students with the understanding and practice of the planning and management of technical projects along with an appreciation of business organisation and planning.
+To provide students with the skills to understand the planning and management of technical projects, an appreciation of business organisation and planning, and the opportunity to practice these.
 To assist students with project activities within their undergraduate studies and to enable them to fulfil their roles as future engineering managers.
 To provide insight into issues of ethical and sustainable design.

 Outline Of Syllabus